lumifyio/lumify/README.md

 Lumify is an open source big data analytical tool and knowledge discovery.
 See the [project page] (http://lumify.io) for more details.
 Basically, it's a way to aggregate your data and extract useful insights.

-## System Requirements

-The following system requirements must be installed and configured for Lumify execution:
-* More than 4G Ram

 ## Getting Started

 Lumify supplies a pre-built virtual machine, however if you would like to build the project from source please see the corresponding section below.